+The ball bounced off the inside of the post and into the net for a once-in-a-lifetime type goal.
 Lloyd’s spectacular third goal capped off her hat trick.
 Lloyd’s amazing performance propelled the United States to capture the gold medal in a 5-2 victory over Japan.

 But here’s the thing.
 Lloyd’s goals had already been scored before the match even began.

 At the post-match press conference, Lloyd described a workout she had in the period right before the World Cup.
 “It was just my headphones and me at the field…I just completely zoned out.
 I dreamed of, and visualized, playing in a World Cup final, and visualized scoring four goals.”

 All kidding aside, what Lloyd did was employ the practice of visualization.
 Visualization is simply creating a mental image of a future event that you will be participating in and picturing what you hope to achieve when there.
 By doing this you are already seeing the success in advance and imprinting it into your brain.
 Lloyd visualized seeing herself scoring goals in a World Cup final and so when she was there, in her brain’s eye, the goals had already been scored.

 Many people scoff at visualizations because some so-called self-help gurus have manipulated the concept to convince people all they have to do is dream it and it will happen.
 Let’s be clear, putting a picture on your bedroom wall of you scoring a goal in a big soccer game will not happen if you don’t actually go out and do the necessary training to become a player with the ability to even be in the game in the first place.

 However, for those that do the work, and have gotten themselves to a place where they have a spot in the game, visualization can be a very powerful tool to give them a competitive advantage over the rest of the field.
 And, for those that are working hard to get on the field, visualization can train the brain to believe they are already there and give them a boost in achieving their dreams.